bitnami/charts/bitnami/elasticsearch/README.md

 ## Upgrading

+### To 15.0.0

+This version or later are licensed under the Elastic License that is not currently accepted as a Open Source license by the Open Source Iniciative (OSI).
+And include this version or later are including x-pack plugin installed by default.

 ### To 14.0.0

 This version standardizes the way of defining Ingress rules in the Kibana subchart.
 When configuring a single hostname for the Ingress rule, set the `kibana.ingress.hostname` value.
 When defining more than one, set the `kibana.ingress.extraHosts` array.
 Apart from this case, no issues are expected to appear when upgrading.